SU-Bolides/high_level_ros2/README.md

 - We saw that our car, get some delay in the process, especially when accelerating.
 This create some obvious problems for a race.
 We need to check some things to find the reasons :
   - Is our distance calculate by the measure with our Lidar is correct ?
 Again the simulation can be helpful.
   - Is there a problem between the frequency of data sent between nodes ?
 At first sight, we weren't able to find a problem here, our cmd_vel_node and cmd_dir_node receive data almost immediatly after getting the data of the Lidar.
 We could maybe see if it is possible to augment the frequency of the Lidar ?

+### Potential field navigator
+This package contains a navigation algorithm following the method of potential fields.
+It is currently the best working reactive algorithm we have (better than the wall follower).
+Use this one and the unified version in particular for better results.
+Go and read the README of this package to have more information.

+### Troubleshooting
+If you ever encounter these problems try these solutions :
+- If the car doesn't go forward even if commands are published on /cmd_vel
+&rarr; Press the magic button (the bottom right bottom right next to the little screen saying Sorbonne Bolide) &rarr; If the car is not moving but is making a beeeeeeep constantly don't worry it just for whatever reason switched forward and backward.
+If it happens recalibrate the ESC (explanation how to on the low_level repository README) and it should work again as normal.

+- If you have problems with the LIDAR/Dynamixel(U2D2)
+&rarr; Try unplug and replug them while shutting off the car.
+The Dynamixel cable is the 3 cables on the alimentation card right next to the X_AX12 text (bottom right on the top of the green part).

+- If you want to check and verify the PWM signal sent by the STM32
+&rarr; Use an oscilloscope and a breadboard to visualize the D9 pin on the STM32.
+You should see 1000-2000us impulsions.
+You can find the electric schemes on the Covapsy github.